Answer all the questions

 Explanation:

-For example, the embryos of fish, birds, and mammals all show similar features such as gill slits and tails in early stages.
+The similarity in embryonic development stages across different vertebrates is strong evidence that all these animals evolved from a common ancestor.
+For example, the embryos of fish, birds, and mammals all show similar features like gill slits and tails in their early stages, even though adults look very different.

 Explanation: